shariqmalik10/react-notes/README.md

+# Introduction

+This is a fun little Notes project I made using ReactJS, NodeJS and Supabase.
+Its main purpose was to give me a start into the world of React in order to understand how a full stack app works and to have a nice little first full stack side project.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.